Example scenarios

 3. turn to Scan tab (mode).

-5. click on Scan preview button and examine the composed list of prompts
+5. click on Scan preview button and examine the composed list of prompts.

 6. repeat 4 and 5 until you have a good grasp of how that works.